bioinfologics/w2rap/README.md

 mkdir quast
 python /path/to/quast.py -o ./quast -R ref/S288C_reference_sequence_R64-2-1_20150113.fsa -t 8 -f ../tutorial_runthrough/contigs/a.lines.fasta
 ```
-When a reference is provided, QUAST generates a report containing useful statistics including an estimation of missassemblies:
+When a reference is provided, QUAST generates a report containing useful statistics including an estimation of the number missassemblies:

 Genome statistic	 | a.lines
 -------------------- |---------------